4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 ![](_page_81_Picture_39.jpeg)

+**Figure Description:**
+I’ll do my best to follow the instructions and provide the extracted data in the format of Question-Answer pairs.

+**Figure Context:**
+The image is a table showing the performance and data storage of the GShad **Figure Data (Q&A):**
+Q: What is the size of the GShad
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+There is no data to transcribe or convert into a table.
+The image is empty and doesn't contain any data or charts.

 <span id="page-82-0"></span>training for our new forklift operators.
 Using 3D headsets to simulate their jobs, operators learn how to pick orders in a safe and efficient way before starting their roles.

 #### Our Partners